 In the TPI procedure, a health care professional inserts a small needle into the patient’s trigger point.
 The injection contains a local anesthetic or saline and may include a corticosteroid.
-With the injection, the trigger point is made inactive and the pain is alleviated.
+With the injection, the trigger point is made inactive, and the pain is alleviated.
 Usually, a brief course of treatment will result in sustained relief.
-Injections are given in a doctor’s office and usually take just a few minutes.
+Injections are given in a doctor’s office and typically take just a few minutes.
 Several sites may be injected in one visit.
-If a patient has an allergy to a certain drug, a dry-needle technique (involving no medications) can be used.
+If a patient has an allergy to a particular drug, a dry-needle technique (involving no medications) can be used.

-TPI is used to treat many muscle groups, especially those in the arms, legs, lower back, and neck.
+TPI treats many muscle groups, especially those in the arms, legs, lower back, and neck.
 In addition, TPI can be used to treat fibromyalgia and tension headaches.
-The technique is also used to alleviate myofascial pain syndrome (chronic pain involving tissue that surrounds muscle) that does not respond to other treatments.
+The technique also alleviates myofascial pain syndrome (chronic pain involving tissue that surrounds muscle) that does not respond to other treatments.